Super-Protocol/docs/docs/developers/marketplace_GUI/moderation.md

 The [offer description](/developers/cli_guides/providers_offers#offer-description) must explain:

-- What your solution does
+- What your solution does.
-- The expected result; provide an example
+- The expected result; provide an example.
-- For solution offers: what kind of data the offer uses; provide examples of the required format and structure
+- For solution offers: what kind of data the offer uses; provide examples of the required format and structure.
-- For data offers: what kind of data the offer contains; provide examples of the format and structure
+- For data offers: what kind of data the offer contains; provide examples of the format and structure.

-In the description, you can also use HTML links to outside resources like GitHub for additional description or downloads of your offer content.
+In the description, you can also use HTML links to outside resources like GitHub for additional information or downloads of your offer content.
 By default, neither the users nor the Super Protocol team have access to the actual content of your offers due to confidentiality reasons.

 ### Operational

 Your offer has to work.
 Test it locally and [deploy it](/developers/cli_guides/quick_guide) to Super Protocol before turning it into an offer.
-After you create the offer, test it before submitting for review.
+After you create the offer, test it before submitting it for review.

 ### Not illegal